ryanlhy/Poke-Watchlist/README.md

 ## Results.js
 <li> Calls pokemontcg.io API according to input values.
 Initialized on load with default values
-<li> Return Cards components to DOM according to number of elements recieved from DOM
+<li> Returns an array of Cards components to DOM according to number of elements recieved from DOM
 <li> Sends input values to redux store

 ## Card.js

-## index.js REDUX
+<li> Displays values from pokemontcg.io API
+<li> Listen for click on 'add' button and add to Watch List Array
+<li> Sends action to redux store